muzzapp/muzz-tech-qa/README.md

 # Muzz QA Technical Test
-## Congratulations, you have reached the next stage which is automating our regression tests.
+## Congratulations, you have reached the next stage which is a technical test.
 ##### Please create your own repo and share the solution with us.

 ### Description